 Quizzes: At three fixed dates—and four surprise ones—in the semester, I will give a small quiz (of the multiple choice and true/false variety) designed to make certain that you have not become a zombie—in other words, to ensure that you're doing the assigned readings.
 For that reason, these quizzes will focus each time on just the reading assigned for the day when the quiz occurs.
-The lowest of those seven grades will be jettisoned in the final computation of grades so that the remaining six will be worth 15% of the final grade.
+The lowest of these seven grades will be jettisoned in the final computation of grades so that the remaining six will be worth 15% of the final grade.

 Papers: There will be one book review, no longer than three pages in length.
 It will be worth 20% of the course grade.
 For full details on the nature of this assignment, and the canon of available choices, see the on-line guidelines here.
 If your interests lie more in the earlier or later parts of the course's subject matter, look to either the 1st half list or the 2nd half list for books approved for review.